microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 Template Management is a tool to manage template files which is used in FHIR dotliquid converter engine.
 Template manager organizes template files in template image and allows pull and push operations.

-Template image is a layer based structure similar to docker image and uses overlayfs concept to organize templates.
+Template image is a layer based structure similar to docker image and uses [overlayfs](https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html?highlight=overlayfs) concept to organize templates.

-For user's templates, we use two layers image structure to organize template collection: base layer and user layer (The user layer could be extended to multi-layers in the future if necessary).
+For custom templates, we use two layers image structure to organize template collection: base layer and user layer (The user layer could be extended to multi-layers in the future if necessary).
 Base layer packs official published templates and user layer packs all modified templates from users.
 Each layer will be compressed into "*.tar.gz" file before pushing to ACR.
 # Using Template Management CLI

 The command-line tool can be used to pull and push a template collection through remote registry (Now we only support Azure Container Registry).